richarddahl/fastfoo/README.md

 ## How django_schema works

-The foobar.schemas.py file contains calls to django_schema.create_django_schema for the following models.Model's:
+The `foobar.schemas.py` file contains calls to django_schema.create_django_schema for the following models.Model's:

 - FooBaseSchema
 - FooFullScheme
 - BarSchema
 - BazSchema
 - BazCreateSchema

+These are imported into `foobar.routers` for use as the resopnse_models for api endpoints.

 More to come...